 Pineapple juice adds just the right sweetness to the chicken and paired with some garlic and salt and pepper, this chicken is truly tasty and perfect even in savory dishes like my Creamy Cheesy Chicken and Rice.
 Of course you can use chicken stock if you don’t have pineapple juice!

 Pressure Cooking Frozen Chicken Breasts

-If frozen, I set my pressure cooker to 10 minutes on the poultry setting (High Pressure) and turn the valve to seal in the steam.
+If frozen, I set my pressure cooker to 10 minutes on high pressure and turn the valve to seal in the steam.
 It took between 3-7 minutes to get to pressure for me the times I have made it.
 I let the pressure release naturally for 5 minutes, and then if still not ready to release, I do a quick release.

 I remove the meat from the liquid and let rest for 5-10 minutes.